-Kuldip is a chartered accountant and brings over 35 years' experience of working at senior level in a number of FTSE 100 and smaller organisations.
+Kuldip is a chartered accountant and brings over 25 years' experience of working at senior level in a number of FTSE 100 and smaller organisations.
 She has worked in a variety of sectors including telecoms, financial services, retail and healthcare with both profit and non-profit organisations.
-Kuldip has extensive experience in audit, financial, operational, strategy and risk management and is currently the chief financial officer of an international non-for-profit company.
+Kuldip has extensive experience in audit, financial, operational, strategy and risk management.
+Kuldip holds a first-class honours degree in Accountancy and a Diploma in Company Direction from the Institute of Directors.